Identifying Amphibian Eggs in the Lowlands of Western Washington

 4) The mass is usually attached to submerged woody debris or aquatic vegetation.

-5) Mass floats to the surface and spreads out near hatching time.
+5) The mass floats to the surface and spreads out near hatching time.

 Oregon Spotted Frog: (Rana pretiosa):